-Major: Environmental Science and Ecology , Outdoor Adventure Leadership
+Major: Environmental Science, Ecology , Outdoor Adventure Leadership

 Class of: 2016

 Sometimes the most amazing experiences rise from the ashes of things that have been swept away.
 In August of 2012, my admission from UC Santa Cruz to study Marine Science was rescinded due to a 2-day late transcript from a high school summer art class.
 The real issue was that UC Santa Cruz had over-enrolled students and needed to cut the incoming freshman class, but at this point I had already declined enticing offers from both Cal Poly and San Diego State.

 I found Sierra Nevada College through the rolling admission program and moved to Incline Village two days later, not knowing what I’d gotten myself into.
 I immediately signed up for a school 3-day backpacking trip in Yosemite, hoping to meet other like-minded students.

 “This trip marked a new chapter in my life: one where I could carry everything I needed on my back and see the world in its most raw form.
 I felt connected in an entirely different way.”

 Although I had originally planned to transfer back to UC Santa Cruz, my first two years at SNC Tahoe propelled me in a completely new direction.
 Small classes and tight-knit friends trumped echoing lecture halls, and the mountains became as – if not more – endearing as the sea.
 My science focus shifted from marine systems to water resources.
 My phenomenal advisors and teachers were there for me every step of the way, providing an experience that I would have never gotten at a large institution.